 Volume 1, No. 1 (PDF) - June 17, 2019

 Phase Two Taxiway A Work Completed

-Taxiway A improvements are currently underway.
+Taxiway A improvements were completed in early June ahead of the North Runway's closure.
 This preliminary rehabilitation work started in late March.

 As FLL's primary and longest runway, 10L-28R can trace its roots back to 1943 when it was built by the U.S. Navy during World War II when the airport served a Naval Training base.

-Starting at midnight on June 3, the 9,000-foot long runway will close for up to four months.
-All flights will use the south runway during this rehabilitation project.
+Starting at 12:01 AM on June 3, the 9,000-foot long runway will close for up to four months.
+All flights will use the South Runway during this rehabilitation project.

 The rehabilitation work will include replacing the runway's 75-foot center portion with concrete to extend its life from 15 years to 30; repaving of its sides with asphalt, and electrical, signage and drainage systems upgrades.
-Additionally, taxiways upgrades will feature more modern and efficient designs, and the FAA will update runway status lights among other improvements.
+Additionally, taxiways upgrades will feature more modern and efficient designs, and the Federal Aviation Administration (FAA) will update runway status lights among other improvements.